Continuously export Microsoft Defender for Cloud data

 - The secure score for a subscription is sent to a Log Analytics workspace whenever the score for a control changes by 0.01 or more

-Even though the feature is called continuous, there's also an option to export weekly snapshots of secure score or regulatory compliance data.
+Even though the feature is called continuous, there's also an option to export weekly snapshots.

 This article describes how to configure continuous export to Log Analytics workspaces or Azure Event Hubs.

-If you need to integrate Security Center with a SIEM, see Stream alerts to a SIEM, SOAR, or IT Service Management solution.
+If you need to integrate Defender for Cloud with a SIEM, see Stream alerts to a SIEM, SOAR, or IT Service Management solution.

 |Release state:||General availability (GA)|